 The first thing you do when you purchase any product is compare the prices of different products with each other.
 However, it’s not a simple chore to set if you’re on the opposite side of the negotiation.

-Price significantly impacts how clients decide whether they buy from you.
-If it is higher than your competitors, you risk losing out on more sales.
+Price significantly impacts how clients decide whether to buy from you.
+You risk losing out on more sales if it is higher than your competitors’.
 Meanwhile, you may retain sales and maintain your brand’s reputation because consumers sometimes equate a higher price with higher quality.
 This equity is judging products negatively.
 However, even if this isn’t always the case, this is nevertheless a widespread belief among individuals.

-In our previous article, “Products: The First P in The Marketing Mix“, we discussed the first P in the marketing mix, which is Product.
-In this article, we will explain the second P in the marketing mix, which is Price, with all its setting strategies and techniques.
+Our previous article, “Products: The First P in the Marketing Mix,” discussed the first P in the marketing mix: product.
+This article will explain the second P in the marketing mix, Price, with all its setting strategies and techniques.

 Pricing Strategies